CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <p>Note that SDP does not transport media: it is used only for their description.</p>
 </blockquote>
 <h2 id="signaling-interworking">Signaling interworking</h2>
 <p>The goal is to make different signaling protocols interoperate, that is one of the most complex problems of telephony.
-The two main problems are in the control plane where we use different signaling protocol and in the user plane where we have different media formats.
+The two main problems are in the control plane where we use <em>different signaling protocol</em> and in the user plane where we have <em>different media formats</em>.
 The signaling protocols that we consider are H.323, SS7 and SIP.</p>
 <p>A logical and physical separation of media and signaling translation can provide multiple benefits.
-However, in such a distributed architecture, an additional signaling protocol is needed to allow communications among gateways and gateway controllers.<br>
+However, in such a distributed architecture, an additional signaling protocol is needed to allow communications among gateways and gateway controllers.</p>
-<strong>Media Gateways (MG)</strong> translate the media, while <strong>Signaling Gateways (SG)</strong> translate the signaling.</p>
+<p><strong>Media Gateways (MG)</strong> translate the media, while <strong>Signaling Gateways (SG)</strong> translate the signaling.</p>
 <p>MG are controlled by <strong>Media Gateway Controllers (MGC)</strong> and they communicate using a specialized signaling protocol such as the <strong>Media Gateway Control Protocol (MGCP)</strong>.</p>
-<p>MGC and MGCP need to intercommunicate, so a gateway architecture is created.
+<p>MGC and MGCP need to intercommunicate, so a <strong>gateway architecture</strong> is created.
 This distributed architecture is called <strong>soft switch</strong>.
 Soft switch manages separately media and signaling.</p>
 <h2 id="softswitch">Softswitch</h2>
 <p><strong>Soft switch</strong> is a distributed system for interworking that manages separately media and signaling.</p>
+<p>MGCs communicate through SIP.</p>
-<p>MGCs intercommunicate through SIP.
-MGCs communicate with MG with MGCP.</p>
+<p>MGC communicate with MG with MGCP.</p>
 <p>MGC specifies how a MG must translate media, and can require dynamic change of media format.</p>
-<p>The basic objects managed by MGCP are the endpoints.</p>
 <p>MGCP connections are logical mapping between endpoints and RTP/UDP/IP streams.</p>
 <h2 id="isup">ISUP</h2>
 <p>ISDN User Part (ISUP) is an application protocol to setup and tear down connections.
 The path of a connection can be different from the path of signaling.</p>
 <h2 id="ss7">SS7</h2>
 <p>SS7 is the traditional signaling protocol of the public switched telephone network.
 The simplified architecture of SS7 is, starting from the bottom: MTP-1, MTP-2, MTP-3 and ISUP, where MTP stands for Message Transfer Part.</p>
 <h2 id="signaling-transport-sigtran">Signaling Transport (SigTran)</h2>
-<p>SigTran architecture has the objective of transporting SS7 signaling over IP.
-Problems: address translation, message incapsulation, transport over IP (both UDP and TCP are not good solutions for the transport of SS7 over IP, so it has been developed SCTP), interworking MGC/SG.</p>
+<p>SigTran architecture has the objective of transporting SS7 signaling over IP.</p>
+<p>Problems: address translation, message incapsulation, transport over IP (both UDP and TCP are not good solutions for the transport of SS7 over IP, so it has been developed SCTP), interworking MGC/SG.</p>
 <p>SCTP, Stream Control Transport Public provides a reliable transport for signaling interworking.
 It has been developed because TCP is not reliable enough for SIGTRAN.</p>